awsdocs/amazon-vpc-user-guide/doc_source/VPC_DHCP_Options.md

 + You cannot filter traffic to or from the Amazon DNS server using network ACLs or security groups\.
 + Services that use the Hadoop framework, such as Amazon EMR, require instances to resolve their own fully qualified domain names \(FQDN\)\.
 In such cases, DNS resolution can fail if the `domain-name-servers` option is set to a custom value\.
 To ensure proper DNS resolution, consider adding a conditional forwarder on your DNS server to forward queries for the domain `region-name.compute.internal` to the Amazon DNS server\.
 For more information, see [Setting up a VPC to host clusters](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-vpc-host-job-flows.html) in the *Amazon EMR Management Guide*\.
 + You can use the Amazon DNS server IP address 169\.254\.169\.253, though some servers don't allow its use\.
 Windows Server 2008, for example, disallows the use of a DNS server located in the 169\.254\.x\.x network range\.
++ The Amazon Route 53 Resolver only supports recursive DNS queries\.

 ## Changing DHCP options<a name="DHCPOptions"></a>